megha-ag/job-broker/README.md

 1. `push(message)` - This pushes the message to one or more queues depending on jobType specified in the message.
 2. `pushMany(messages)` - This pushes an array of messages to a single queue.
 All the messages in the array must have one `jobType` and that `jobType` must correspond to a single queue.
 This method can only be invoked once.
 The invoker must listen for the `queue-pushmany-completed` event before pushing the next set of messages.
 3. `schedule(message, when)` - This pushes a message to one or more queues, but messages will only be processed after the delay (in seconds) specified by `when`.
 The delay is counted from the present time.
 4. `connect()` - This is the first function that should be called by a script using the broker.
 This call will result in a `queue-ready` event once a particular queue is ready.
-The script using the broker can count when all queues are ready or can do something once a particular queue it is interested in is ready.
+The worker and the queue are passed as arguments (in that order) for the `queue-ready` event.
+A script using the broker can then ask the queue to start listening for messages by calling `queue.start()`.
 5. `stop()` - This stops the message processing cycle for all queues.

 Broker Events